savi-lang/savi/spec/compiler/type_check.viewpoints.mare.spec.md

   :new iso

 :class Outer
-  :prop inner_iso Inner'iso: Inner.new
+  :var inner_iso Inner'iso: Inner.new
-  :prop inner_ref Inner'ref: Inner.new
+  :var inner_ref Inner'ref: Inner.new
-  :prop inner_val Inner'val: Inner.new
+  :var inner_val Inner'val: Inner.new
-  :prop inner_box Inner'box: Inner.new
+  :var inner_box Inner'box: Inner.new
-  :prop inner_tag Inner'tag: Inner.new
+  :var inner_tag Inner'tag: Inner.new
   :new iso

   :fun inner: @inner_ref // convenience alias for the basic case of inner_ref